Photo from Unsplash

 Evening

 Jesus Christ is the Alpha and Omega of the Bible.
-He is the constant theme of its sacred pages; from first to last they testify of Him.
-At the creation, we at once discern Him as one of the sacred Trinity; we catch a glimpse of Him in the promise of the woman’s seed; we see Him typified in the ark of Noah; we walk with Abraham, as He sees Messiah’s day; we dwell in the tents of Isaac and Jacob, feeding upon the gracious promise; we hear the venerable Israel talking of Shiloh; and in the numerous types of the law, we find the Redeemer abundantly foreshadowed.
-Prophets and kings, priests and preachers, all look one way—they all stand as the cherubim did over the ark, desiring to look within, and to read the mystery of God’s great propitiation.
+He is the central theme of its sacred pages.
+From beginning to end, they testify of Him.
+At creation, we see Him as part of the Trinity.
+We catch a glimpse of Him in the promise of the woman’s seed.
+He is pictured in the ark of Noah.
+We walk with Abraham as he sees Messiah’s day.
+We dwell in the tents of Isaac and Jacob, feeding on the promises.
+We hear the aged Israel speak of Shiloh.
+And in the many types and shadows of the law, we see the Redeemer clearly foreshadowed.
+Prophets, kings, priests, and preachers all point toward Him.
+Like the cherubim over the ark, they long to look into the mystery of God’s great atonement.

-We should always read Scripture in this light; we should consider the Word to be as a mirror, into which Christ looks down from heaven; and then we, looking into it, see His face reflected as in a glass darkly, it is true but still in such a way as to be a blessed preparation for seeing Him as we shall see Him face to face.
-This volume contains Christ’s love letters to us, perfumed by His love.
-These pages are the garments of our King, and they all smell of myrrh, and aloes, and cassia.
-Scripture is the royal chariot in which Jesus rides, and it is paved with love for the daughters of Jerusalem.
-The Scriptures are the swaddling bands of the holy child Jesus; unroll them and you find your Savior.
-The quintessence of the Word of God is Christ!
+We should always read Scripture with this understanding.
+We should view the Word of God as a mirror in which Christ looks down from heaven.
+As we gaze into it, we see His reflection, not perfectly, but enough to prepare us for the day when we will see Him face to face.
+This book contains Christ’s love letters to us, perfumed with His love.
+These pages are the garments of our King, filled with the fragrance of myrrh, aloes, and cassia.
+Scripture is the royal chariot in which Jesus rides, paved with love for His bride, the church.
+The Bible is the swaddling cloth of the Holy Child Jesus—unwrap it, and you find the Savior.
+The essence of God’s Word is Christ!